siobyrne/young-dressage-horse-program-analysis/README.md

 #### Overall Score and FEI Achievement
 Does a higher overall score correlate with a horse making it to FEI?
 To answer this question, I separated FEI horses (*n*=386) into two categories, those that had an overall score of 7.5 or above, and those that scored below that threshold.
 As with the analysis on placings, if a horse competed at the championships more than once, I considered them to be in the 7.5 and above group as long as one of their scores met that criteria.

-The data did show a correlation between overall score and a horse making it to the FEI levels.
 55.4% of horses (214/386) that made it to FEI achieved an overall score of 7.5 or above, compared to 44.6% (172/386) that scored below 7.5 (Figure 8).
+A chi-square test of independence showed that there was no significant association between an overall score over 7.5 and future FEI competition (X2 (1, *n* = 555) = 2.7, *p* = .09)

 ***Figure 8***
 *FEI Horses Scoring 7.5 or Above vs Below 7.5*